csk7/CS550-NLP-McGill/README.md

 This repository contains the codes for COMP 550 Course - Natural Language Processing Final project done by Sivakumar Chidambaram and Ian Porada.
 A copy of the report is also added to this repository.
 ## Links to download the data
+The data for both the tasks can be downloaded from the link below:

 [Data](https://drive.google.com/open?id=1r81bVka_ZZj7RXP3AmBCY9p8Fiz-zpKa)
-The data for both the tasks can be downloaded from the above link

 ## General requirements